Action off Noordhinder Bank: Action

-When the loss of Recruit had been reported, Harwich Force had sent the Laforey-class destroyers, HMS Laforey, Lawford, Leonidas and Lark to hunt for the U-boat that had sunk the destroyer.
-Thirty minutes after the German ships moved off, Barbados, with its gun and siren, attracted the attention of the destroyer Leonidas, which arrived from the south-west and with the other three destroyers promptly began to chase the two German torpedo boats.
-Barbados began a search for survivors from Columbia to find that Miura had rescued the only survivor, a deckhand.
-The survivor reported that Columbia had broken in two when torpedoed and sank almost immediately, the Germans continuing to fire at men in the water.
-The four British destroyers began to fire on the German torpedo-boats at long range and sank them about an hour after opening fire.
-The destroyers rescued 46 survivors from the German ships of 59 crewmen, who related how they had taken three men from Columbia's crew and locked them away, failing to release them as the ship sank.
-Schoemann was one of the casualties and the British destroyers suffered no damage.
+When the loss of Recruit had been reported, Harwich Force had sent the Laforey-class destroyers, HMS Laforey, Lawford, Leonidas and Lark to hunt for the U-boat.
+Thirty minutes after the German ships moved off, Barbados, with its gun and siren, attracted the attention of Leonidas, which arrived from the south-west and with the other three destroyers gave chase.
+Barbados began a search for survivors from Columbia to find that Miura had rescued the only man, a deckhand, who reported that Columbia had broken in two when torpedoed and sank almost immediately.
+He reported that the Germans had continued to fire at men in the water.
+The four British destroyers began to fire at long range and sank the torpedo-boats about an hour later.
+The British rescued 46 survivors from the German ships of the 59 crew, who related how they had taken three men from Columbia's crew and locked them away, failing to release them as the ship sank.
+A German sailor had been swept overboard and was thrown a lifebuoy (marked A6) and was rescued by the Norwegian SS Varild, transferred to Miura and questioned.